fleetdm/fleet/docs/infrastructure/configuring-the-fleet-binary.md

 ##### `mysql_address`

-The address of the MySQL server which Kolide should connect to.
+The address of the MySQL server which Fleet should connect to.
 Include the hostname and port.

 - Default value: `localhost:3306`
 - Environment variable: `KOLIDE_MYSQL_ADDRESS`